Hendrix-CS/csci235/essays/essay3.md

 worktitle: Learning
 ---

-At this point in the semester, you have learned how to program a robot that learns from experience.
+At this point in the semester, you have studied how to program a robot that learns from experience.
 Drawing upon this experience, write an essay along the following lines: